terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/no-prefix/README.md

-# No Prefix Example
+## No Prefix Example

-An example similar to the default example except in this example the prefix is hard-coded to be null.
+An example similar to the default example, but in this case, the prefix is hardcoded to be null.